 Adrienne Mansanares, Director of Community Leadership

 Adrienne Mansanares is the Director of Community Leadership at The Denver Foundation.
 Adrienne joined the Foundation in 2008 as the Inclusiveness Project’s first Program Officer to develop and manage the program.
 Before joining The Denver Foundation, Adrienne worked for nearly 7 years at a community-based management support organization, the Community Resource Center.
 Adrienne is a regular presenter at regional and national conferences and an alumna of the Circle of Latina Leadership.
-She serves on the boards of Community Shares of Colorado and Planned Parenthood of the Rocky Mountains.
-Adrienne earned a degree in Political Science, graduating with Departmental Distinctions at the University of Colorado at Denver, and enjoys laughing with her husband, two young sons, and 110 lb doggie.
+A recipient of the 2014 Denver Major's Diversity Award, she serves on the board of Community Shares of Colorado and as board chair of Planned Parenthood of the Rocky Mountains.
+Adrienne earned a degree in Political Science, graduating with Departmental Distinctions at the University of Colorado at Denver, and enjoys running half-marathons and laughing with her husband and two young sons.

 The Inclusiveness Project is housed in the Philanthropic Partnerships department.